green-coding-solutions/hog/README.md

 - `upload_delta`: This is the time delta data should be uploaded in seconds.
 - `api_url`: The url endpoint the data should be uploaded to.
 You can use the https://github.com/green-coding-berlin/green-metrics-tool if you want but also write/ use your own backend.
 - `web_url`: The url where the analytics can be found.
 We will append the machine ID to this so make sure the end of the string is a `=`
+- `resolve_coalitions`: The way macOS works is that it looks as apps and not processes.
+So it can happen that when you look at your power data you see your shell as the main power hog.
+        This is because your shell has probably spawn the process that is using a lot of resources.
+Please add the name of the coalition to this list to resolve this error.

 ## The desktop App